dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 ### Configure Okta for SSO in DNSimple

-To add SSO to your DNSimple account, send an email to support@dnsimple.com with the following information:
+To add SSO to your DNSimple account, send an email to support@dnsimple.com with the following information from the previous step:

 - Okta Client ID (from the previous step)
 - Okta Client Secret (from the previous step)